Coverage Optimization using Generalized Voronoi Partition: Introduction

-Technological advances in areas such as wireless communication, autonomous vehicular technology, computation, and sensors, facilitate the use of large number of agents (UAVs, mobile robots, autonomous vehicles etc.), equipped with sensors, communication equipment, and computation ability, to cooperatively achieve various tasks in a distributed manner.
-Distributed multi-agent systems have been shown to achieve and maintain formations, move as flocks while avoiding obstacles, etc., thus mimicking their biological counterparts.
-They can also be used in applications such as search and rescue, surveillance, multiple source identification, and cooperative transportation.
-The major advantages of distributed systems are immunity to failure of individual agents, their versatility in accomplishing multiple tasks, simplicity of agents' hardware, and requirement of only minimal local information.
-At the same time it is important to design distributed control laws that guarantee stability and convergence to the desired collective behavior under limited information and evolving network configurations.
-One very useful application of the multi-agent systems is sensor network, where a group of autonomous agents perform cooperative sensing of a large geographical area.
-In this paper, we address the problem of optimal deployment of autonomous agents equipped with sensors, communication equipment, and computational capability.
+Technological advances in areas such as wireless communication, autonomous vehicular technology, computation, and sensors, facilitate the use of a large number of agents (UAVs, mobile robots, autonomous vehicles etc.) to cooperatively achieve various tasks in a distributed manner.
+One of the very useful applications of the multi-agent systems is in sensor networks, where a group of autonomous agents perform cooperative sensing of a large geographical area.
+Voronoi partition \cite{okabe} has been used for optimal deployment of mobile agents carrying sensors \cite{bullo1,tase,ijss1}.
+This paper discusses a generalization of Voronoi partition to addresses heterogeneity of sensors in their capabilities.